 Voting quorum: The voting quorum requires at least 80% of active Recommendation Group members who have not been recused (see Chapter 6: Conflict of Interest Policy for more details).
 A higher voting quorum ensures representation of the community in the consensus agreement.
 In the case of the voting quorum not being met, the remediation is to collect the votes for those present, not report out the results, and follow up with absent voting-eligible participants until a voting quorum is reached.
+When possible, any absent voting-eligible participants will be encouraged to review the recording of the relevant Recommendation Group discussion, when possible, prior to rendering a vote.
 If quorum is not reached, recommendation of "no consensus" is submitted to CMS.